suncoast-devs/handbook/lessons/js-intro/functions.md

 ## Scope

-Variables defined inside a function cannot be accessed from anywhere outside the function, because the variable is defined only in the scope of the function.
+Variables defined inside a function cannot be accessed from anywhere outside the function because the variable is defined only in the scope of the function.
 However, a function can access all variables and functions defined inside the scope in which it is defined.
 In other words, a function defined in the global scope can access all variables defined in the global scope.
 A function defined inside another function can also access all variables defined in its parent function and any other variable to which the parent function has access.

-example:
+Example:

 ```typescript
 const PI = 3.14